-Electric cars have been painted as part of the solution to reduce emissions globally, but many people remain wary about their practicality, e.g. the range limitations and the battery charging time.
-Our innovations in electric car battery materials aim to double the driving range on a single charge, halve the size of the battery, extend their lifespans and best of all, we aim to reduce the charging time to 15 minutes by 2025 – no longer than it takes to enjoy a cup of coffee.
+Electric cars have been painted as part of the solution to reduce emissions globally, but many people remain wary about their practicality.
+What if our innovations in battery materials help to double the real driving range of a typical midsize car to 600 km, on a single charge?
+And what if we could reduce the charging time to 15 minutes by 2025?

-Cathode active materials are the key to help us achieve the innovation goals to make electric cars a reality for everyone.
-Our researchers use a comprehensive "toolbox" of different methods: from the composition of the metals, different particle sizes and distributions, to the adjustment of porosity and surface properties.
-All this has a decisive influence on the properties of the materials.
+Cathode active materials are central to the performance, affordability, reliability and sustainability of advanced electric vehicle batteries.
+Our researchers use a comprehensive "toolbox" of different methods to influence the properties of the materials: from the composition of the metals, different particle sizes and distributions, to the adjustment of porosity and surface properties.

 Digitalization accelerates research